Kaveeri16/ML_Projects/README.md

 The project demonstrates comprehensive data handling, encompassing exploratory data analysis (EDA), feature engineering, scaling, data cleaning, and various data transformations.
 These steps ensure data quality and relevance for model training.
 The use of separate libraries for data ingestion, exceptional handling, preprocessing, and data transformation for a high level of organization and modularity.

 #### Deployment:
-The deployment process is commendable, with the model integrated into a Flask-based pipeline.
-Furthermore, due to the capability to work with advanced deployment strategies and cloud platforms. the model is deployed on the AWS cloud via a CI/CD pipeline.
+The deployment process is commendable, with the model integrated into a __Flask-based pipeline__.
+Furthermore, due to the capability to work with advanced deployment strategies and cloud platforms. the model is deployed on the __AWS cloud via a CI/CD pipeline__.

 #### Resource and Installation: